 - You may be able to complete the initial consultation over the phone, which means no office visit and no missing school or extracurricular activities prior to surgery.

 - You can fill out the patient registration and medical history online according to your own

 - Your referring dentist or orthodontist may be able to provide X-rays and scans to our office.
-If these resources aren’t available, AOS can see you on a walk-in basis in Peoria or Galesburg to have them done in advance of wisdom teeth extractions.
+If these resources aren’t available, AOS can see you on a walk-in basis to have them done in advance of wisdom teeth extractions.

 Regardless of whether you handle these steps in-office or virtually, your AOS doctor will provide you with a thorough assessment and exemplary care.